Recurring Sorrows - Poem by Pijush Biswas

-Now, all sorrows of love are recurring in mind,
+Now, all sorrows of love are recurring in my mind,

 When I'm sitting beside window-pane

-When extinguishing light of hope raise in heart pain.
+When extinguishing light of hope rises again in heart.

-Upon the strand of the sea of new love-making
+Upon the strand of the sea of old love-making.

-To me, when I look at four pigeons on chimney
+When I look at two pigeons on chimney

 When I watch them kissing

-Will I be again able to sew my heart with other?
+Will I be again able to sew my heart with her!

-And my eyes witnesses the tears of the spring of Dove.
+And my eyes farewell to the spring of love.